Yassmine-Yazidi-573/Modeling_Panel_Data/README.md

 ### 🧪 4.
 Hausman Test: FE vs RE

-To determine if RE is consistent (i.e., whether its assumptions are valid), we conducted a Hausman test.
+To determine if RE is consistent (i.e., whether its assumptions are valid), I conducted a Hausman test.
 This test compares the difference in estimated coefficients between FE and RE, and checks if it is statistically significant.

 * Test Statistic: 60.8695
 * Degrees of Freedom: 3